ibm-cloud-docs/Registry/registry_notices_va_v3.md

 The version of the Vulnerability Advisor component of {{site.data.keyword.registrylong}} has been updated.
 Vulnerability Advisor version 4 is now the default.
 Vulnerability Advisor version 3 is already [deprecated](/docs/Registry?topic=Registry-registry_notices_va_v4) and is discontinued from 13 November 2023.
 If you are still using version 3, you must update to Vulnerability Advisor version 4 by 13 November 2023.
 If you are already using version 4, no action is required.
 {: shortdesc}

+The original announcement was published on 11 October 2023.
+{: note}

 ## What you need to know about this change
 {: #notices_va_v3_change}